Happyrobot33/VRCSDK-Documentation-Project/readme.md

-Install the package using the [install page](https://www.matthewherber.com/VRCSDK-Documentation-Project/) or this direct link: vcc://vpm/addRepo?url=https://www.matthewherber.com/VRCSDK-Documentation-Project/index.json
+Install the package using the [install page](https://www.matthewherber.com/VRCSDK-Documentation-Project/) or this direct link: `vcc://vpm/addRepo?url=https://www.matthewherber.com/VRCSDK-Documentation-Project/index.json`.
+If you copy this into the address bar of a browser it will redirect you directly to the VCC